-All other appointments such as Sabbath school officers, church missionary society officers, and Missionary Volunteer Society officers should be made by vote of the baptized members of the company at a meeting presided over by the district leader or by such person as may be authorized by the conference or mission committee.
+All other appointments such as Sabbath school officers, lay activities officers, and Missionary Volunteer Society officers should be made by vote of the baptized members of the company at a meeting presided over by the district leader or by such person as may be authorized by the conference or mission committee.

 The leader of such a company shall not be ordained to office.
 He does not have the authority to perform those functions that are vested in an elder of the church.

-The treasurer of the company shall keep careful record of all monies received and disbursed.
-He shall send promptly each month all tithes and offerings, other than funds collected for local purposes, to the conference or mission treasurer, who is also the treasurer of the conference church.
+The treasurer of the company shall keep careful record of all moneys received and disbursed.
+He shall send promptly each month all tithes and offerings, other than funds collected for local purposes, to the conference or field treasurer, who is also the treasurer of the conference or field church.

-Since all baptized members of an organized company are members of the conference or mission church, the company does not possess the right to administer church discipline.
-All such matters must be referred to the conference or mission committee, which constitutes the board of the conference church, the president being the elder of that church.
+Since all baptized members of an organized company are members of the conference or field church, the company does not possess the right to administer church discipline.
+All such matters must be referred to the conference or field committee, which constitutes the board of the conference, or field church, the president being the elder of that church.